digitalrebar/digitalrebar/README.md

   The individual keys have the following meanings:

-  * Selector

-    A JSONSelect selector fragment http://jsonselect.org/#overview.
+  * Selector: A JSONSelect selector fragment http://jsonselect.org/#overview.
   This selector will be matched against the JSON serialization of the RunContext that the rule is running in.
 The Selector must match at least one thing in the RunContext unless PickResults was also specified, in which case it must match all of the variables that PickResults was asked to fill in.
-  * SaveAs

-    The name of the variable to save whatever the Selector picked.
-If the selector only found one thing, that object will be saved, otherwise an array comprised of all the found objects will be saved.
+  * SaveAs: The name of the variable to save whatever the Selector picked.
+SaveAs always saves the values it found in an array.
+If you want to get individual items, you should use PickResults instead.
-  * PickResults

-    An object whose keys indicate variables to save and whose values indicate the index in the Selector results of the value that should be saved.
+  * PickResults: An object whose keys indicate variables to save and whose values indicate the index in the Selector results of the value that should be saved.
 If PickResults and SaveAs refer to the same variable, PickResults wins.

-* Script

-  Takes a string which will be compiled against the RunContext using text/template into a shell script, and matches if the shell script exits with a zero status.
+* Script: Takes a string which will be compiled against the RunContext using [text/template](https://golang.org/pkg/text/template/) into a shell script,
+and matches if the shell script exits with a zero status.
 The shell script will be passed the following extra environment variables:

-  * REBAR_ENDPOINT

-    The API endpoint that DigitalRebar lives on.
+  * REBAR_ENDPOINT: The API endpoint that DigitalRebar lives on.
-  * REBAR_KEY

-    The username:password for DigitalRebar
+  * REBAR_KEY: The username:password for DigitalRebar

-* Eq, Ne, Lt, Le, Gt, Ge

-  Takes a 2 element array of values.
+* Eq, Ne, Lt, Le, Gt, Ge: Takes a 2 element array of values.
 If the value is a string that begins with '$', the string will be interpreted as the name of a variable.
 If that variable has been set, its value will be substituted.
 To use a literal string beginning with $, escape it with a \.
 To begin with a literal \, escape it with \\.

-* Len

-  Takes a YAML object that points to a variable to check the length of and a variable name to save the length to.
+* Len: Takes a YAML object that points to a variable to check the length of and a variable name to save the length to.
 If the variable to check has a meaningful Length (i.e, it is an Array, a Map, or a String), that length is saved and the matcher returns true, otherwise it returns false.
 The YAML object has the following format:

       ---
       Var: variable name to get the length of
       SaveAs: variable name to save the length to

-* UUID

-  Takes a YAML object that specifies the thing to get the UUID of and the name of the variable to save it in.
-The YAML object has the follwing format:
+* UUID: Takes a YAML object that specifies the thing to get the UUID of and the name of the variable to save it in.
+The YAML object has the following format:

       ---
       Node: string